-4) Failure to comply will be subject to service fees according to the current price list available online at www.Co-bikes.co.uk.
-Additionally, the renting customer shall be responsible for payment of any official fines incurred as a result of noncompliance with these regulations.
+4) Failure to comply will be subject to service fees according to the current price list available online at www.co-bikes.co.uk.
+Additionally, the renting customer shall be responsible for payment of any official fines incurred as a result of non-compliance with these regulations.

 5) It is not permitted to park the bikes in buildings, backyards or vehicles for any length of time.

 1) The returning of rental bikes outside the defined area of usage is not permitted.
-In general this area is defined as the city in which the bike was rented.
+In general, this area is defined as the city in which the bike was rented.

 2) The bike must be returned so that it is clearly visible (not hidden).
-The bike must be returned to a location published online (or in the App) and locked either using the manual lock provided or via the integrated electronic lock depending on the model of bike.
+The bike must be returned to a location published online (or on the app) and locked either using the manual lock provided or via the integrated electronic lock depending on the model of bike.
 The customer is to register their return with Co-bikes by telephone, mobile app, at a rental terminal (where available) or using an on- board computer (where available).

 3) The customer must be able to provide this information to Co-bikes upon request for a period of 48 hours following the rental period.

 1) The customer uses the services provided by Co-bikes at their own risk.
 The customer takes full responsibility for damages caused by him/herself.
 The customer is solely responsible for any liability claims resulting from actions or events occurring during the rental period or as a result thereof.
-Claims made by Co-bikes’s liability insurer against a customer remain unaffected.
+Claims made by Co-bikes’ liability insurer against a customer remain unaffected.

 2) The customer accepts liability from the moment of receiving the lock code until successful return (max.
 48 hours) or the bike has been rented by another customer.
 In cases of bike damage being discovered, the customer will be informed by Co-bikes immediately.
 The customer shall not be made liable for damages that the company did not inform the customer of within 48 hours following the end of the rental period.
-The customer is liable for damages resulting from theft of or damage to the bicycle for the 48 hour period following the rental during in which the bike will be checked by a Co-bikes employee.
-This liability shall amount to the specific material and labour costs up to but not exceeding an amount of e-bikes £200.
+The customer is liable for damages resulting from theft of or damage to the bicycle for the 48 hour period following the rental, during which the bike will be checked by a Co-bikes employee.
+This liability shall amount to the specific material and labour costs up to but not exceeding an amount of £200.
 This liability limitation shall not apply in cases where the customer themselves has caused the damage intentionally or as the result of gross negligence.
 In such cases the amount of liability claims applicable shall be determined by the actual amount and real value of damage incurred.

-3) The customer accepts liability for all costs and damages that occur due to noncompliance with their obligations as defined in these General Terms and Conditions.
+3) The customer accepts liability for all costs and damages that occur due to non-compliance with their obligations as defined in these General Terms and Conditions.